New Hire Onboarding Guide | Phase 1: Tentative Selection

 Positions that require a commercial driver's license (CDL)

 These positions fall under the Forest Service Drug Free Workplace Program.
 You must register with the DOT Clearinghouse as a driver.
 Some positions require a query for pre-employment screening.
 Some positions limit your performance of safety sensitive duties until you get a CDL and a query is complete, within 90 days.
 Your Tentative Selection Notice will have these details.
-The Forest Service will not send you an official job offer until a negative drug test result is reported.
+We will not send you an official job offer until a negative drug test result is reported.

-For permanent positions, if you are transferring as a current Federal employee from another agency, your human resources case manager will contact your current agency to complete a Standard Form 75 Request for Preliminary Employment Data.
+For permanent positions, if you are transferring as a current Federal employee from another agency, your case manager will contact your current agency to complete a Standard Form 75 Request for Preliminary Employment Data.

 A relocation or recruitment allowance is a monetary incentive to support your move to your new position.
 It may be a pre-determined amount paid directly to you or reimbursement for expenses related to your move.
 Your hiring manager may offer one of these incentives if your position is eligible and meets certain criteria for hard-to-fill positions.
 If you accept an incentive allowance, you must sign a service agreement requiring you to work for the Forest Service for a certain time period or you must pay back the incentive.